VRConservation/fba-myst/chapters/10-grantmgmt.md

 (base) C:\Users\yourusername> conda create -n auto python
 ```

-The terminal will start running, and when it says `Proceed ([y]/n)?` hit enter or y and enter on your keyboard.
+The terminal will start running, and when it says `Proceed ([y]/n)?` hit enter or y on your keyboard.
 Conda will download the necessary files and provide instructions for activating or deactivating the new env.

 4. Check installation and activate the auto virtual environment.